MicrosoftDocs/microsoft-salescopilot-docs/articles/sales-m365-copilot-faq.md

 If you've installed the Sales app for Teams by yourself, you can update it to the latest version by following the instructions [here](https://support.microsoft.com/office/update-an-app-3d53d136-5c5d-4dfa-9602-01e6fdd8015b).

-### How many hours of conversational intelligence are available with Sales in Microsoft 365 Copilot?
+### How many hours of conversational intelligence are available with Sales agent?

-You get unlimited call recording and processing hours with Sales in Microsoft 365 Copilot.
+You get unlimited call recording and processing hours with Sales agent.

-### Are there any special browser settings needed to use Sales in Microsoft 365 Copilot in the web versions of Outlook and Teams?
+### Are there any special browser settings needed to use Sales agent in the web versions of Outlook and Teams?

-Users may need to change a few settings to get the best experience of Sales in Microsoft 365 Copilot in Outlook and Teams on the web.
+Users may need to change a few settings to get the best experience of Sales agent in Outlook and Teams on the web.

 - **Edge**:
   - Turn on "Enable sites to save and read cookie data (recommended)."